 “I’m okay,” he labors; “really, I’m alright.”
 The boy is lucid but failing, and the friend pleads with him.

-“This is his new normal and anything off from here is bad,” I say to the friend, pointing at the boy on the snow.
+“This is his new normal and anything off from here is bad,” I say to the friend, pointing at the boy in the snow.
 “If he vomits, has trouble taking a breath, repeats himself, passes out, forgets his name,” I exhale all at once; “take him to the hospital!”
-The friend nods and the boy stands.
+The friend nods, and the boy stands.
 They ride away, disappearing into the swirl of fat flakes.

 At 31, I became a ski patroller at a busy resort 150 miles east of downtown Los Angeles.
-It was a profession I had wanted to do ever since I was a kid in upstate New York.
-Every Thursday night from January to March busloads of teenagers from across the region took over Labrador Mountain and ski patrol was always ready to save us from ourselves.
+It was a profession I had wanted to do since I was a kid in upstate New York.
+Every Thursday night from January to March, busloads of teenagers from across the region took over Labrador Mountain, and ski patrol was always ready to save us from ourselves.